 Adult beetles (1/4 inch long) are similar in appearance to large ladybugs.
 They are yellow to coppery-brown in color, oval in shape, and have 16 black spots on their wing covers.
 Larvae (1/3 inch long) are fat, hump-backed grubs with fuzz or spines, arranged in six longitudinal rows on their backs.
 They are orange to yellow in color and attach themselves to leaf surfaces.

-Mexican Bean Beetle Control: Since damage is most severe during summer months, consider planting early maturing bean varieties to reduce pest problems.
+Since damage is most severe during summer months, consider planting early maturing bean varieties to reduce pest problems.
 Hand pick the adults and immature stages from plants and drop them in a pail of soapy water.
 Also, remove the bright yellow eggs laid in clusters on the undersides of leaves.
-Floating row covers can be used as a physical barrier to keep beetles and grubs from damaging plants.
-Beneficial insects, such as ladybugs, lacewing and minute pirate bugs, are all voracious predators of both the egg and young larval stage.
-Apply diatomaceous earth to plants and/or spot treat with insecticidal soap to keep pest populations under control.
+Harvest-Guard can be used as a physical barrier to keep beetles and grubs from damaging plants.
+Beneficial insects, such as ladybugs, green lacewing and minute pirate bugs, are all voracious predators of both the egg and young larval stage.
+Apply diatomaceous earth to plants and/or spot treat with Safer Soap to keep pest populations under control.
 Thorough coverage of both upper and lower leaves is necessary for control.
 If pest levels become intolerable, spot treat with botanical insecticides as a last resort.
 Treatments should be repeated in 7-10 days if additional beetles are found.
 Remove garden trash and other debris shortly after harvest to reduce over-wintering sites.